themattinthehatt/lightning-pose-2024-nat-methods/README.md

 pip install -e .
 ```

-The installation takes about 7 min on a standard desktop computer
+The installation takes about 5-10 min on a standard desktop computer.

 In a Python console, test if you can import functions:
 ```python